 Bookkeeper I Certificate

-- Input costs (debits) and income (credits) into the software, assigning each to an appropriate account
+- Input costs (debits) and income (credits) into software, assigning each to an appropriate account.

-- Reconcile or note and report any differences they find in the records
+- Reconcile and report differences found in records.

 - Maintain payroll records and file necessary quarterly tax returns.

 - Accounts receivable clerk